 5. Keep the site technically clean

-Google says AI-feature inclusion depends on normal Search eligibility, and OpenAI says inclusion in ChatGPT search requires allowing its crawler.
+Google says AI-feature inclusion depends on normal Search eligibility.
+OpenAI’s requirement is simpler: allow its crawler.
 AI visibility still rests on crawl access, indexability, canonical hygiene and pages that render correctly.

-6. Create external evidence where it is natural
+6. Create external evidence where it’s natural

 7. Show up across multiple formats